hashxim/hconMD/work_md/Obsidian/Youtube/Jiten Parmar on Investing in Cyclical Businesses.md

 - Moderate Cyclicality (Cars, Financial services)
 - Low cyclicality (FMCG)

 Even economy is cyclical.
 One cannot run away from cyclicals.
-Th
+Almost everything is cyclical, degree may vary.
+Understanding cycles can help, even if one doesn't want to delve in deep cyclicals.

+## Timing

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTU2ODYxMzddfQ==
+eyJoaXN0b3J5IjpbMjk0Njg0MzI3XX0=
 -->